On this page

 To revoke a secured API key, you have to revoke the base API key that you used to generate it.

-Therefore, we recommend that you always set the
+Therefore, you should always set the

 validUntil parameter, so the key automatically expires after some time.
 It avoids having to delete the base key.